AdobeDocs/certification.en/help/certifications/acs/acs-renew.md

 >
 >Adobe Campaign Certified Professional renewal **(coming in 2024)**!

-**Select the correct tab below for more information about the Adobe Campaign Classic, Adobe Campaign Standard Business Practitioner and Adobe Campaign Developer renewal exams.**
+**Select the correct tab below for more information about the Adobe Campaign Standard Business Practitioner and Adobe Campaign Standard Developer renewal exams.**

 >[!BEGINTABS]